mmtk/mmtk-core/tools/tracing/performance/README.md

 the allocation of the Mutex and record the stack trace (note that you might want to compile MMTk with `force-frame-pointers` to obtain better stack traces).

-### Measuring the distribution of `process_edges` packet sizes (`packet_size`)
+### Measuring the distribution of `ProcessEdgesWork` packet sizes (`packet_size`)

-Most of the GC time is spend in the transitive closure for tracing-based GCs, and MMTk performs transitive closure via work packets that calls the `process_edges` method.
-This tool measures the distribution of the sizes of these work packets, and also count root edges separately.
+Most of the GC time is spend in the transitive closure for tracing-based GCs, and MMTk performs transitive closure via work packets that implement `ProcessEdgesWork` and call the `process_slots` method.
+This tool measures the distribution of the sizes (as the number of slots) of these work packets, and also counts root slots separately.

 Sample output:
 ```
-@process_edges_packet_size:
+@process_edges_work_packet_size:
 [1]                  238 |@@@@@                                               |
 [2, 4)               806 |@@@@@@@@@@@@@@@@@                                   |
 [4, 8)              1453 |@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@                     |